12 Ways to Gain Respect in the Workplace

 7.Do Not Speak Behind Others' Backs

 You may not like everyone at your workplace, but you must show respect to everyone.
 Avoid saying something behind someone's back that you wouldn't say to their face.
-Keep in mind that everyone has both positive and negative aspects when engaging in dialogue with others.
+Keep in mind that everyone has positive and negative aspects when engaging in dialogue with others.
 Speaking behind someone's back negatively affects your reputation at work.

 8.Pay Attention to Distance and Tone